 Noahide Seven Commandments Torah classes

-The humans were condemned to be driven out of Eden and to live on earl Earth.
-In His Kindness, YHVH ELoKIM gave then gifs, as it says:
+Adam and his wife (The Woman) were condemned to be driven out of Eden and live on Earth.
+In His Kindness, YHVH ELoKIM gave then gifts, coats, as it says:

 “And YHVH ELoKiM made for Adam and Eve Coats of skin

 The Talmud debates the nature of those coats.
 They were coats of ‘aur,’ which can be

 1. Coats of skin, ‘aur’

 Tradition says that these coats endowed their wearers with the ability to ‘converse with the animals’ .This way YHVH ELoKiM increased Adam’s ability to comprehend the creatures underneath him.
 Earlier in Eden Adam knew the animals names theoretically, whereas on Earth he would know them intimately, in real life.
 He would rule over them a their “king who consults”.

 The coats in history: